 Australia is home to some of the world’s finest universities and produces graduates who have degrees and educations that are respected and valued across the world.
 The benefits of living and studying in Australia are particularly great in Deakin’s home city of Melbourne, a thriving multicultural community that the esteemed Economist magazine has named the world’s most liveable city for the last four years.
 Deakin’s four campuses in Melbourne, Geelong and Warrnambool span the Australian State of Victoria, giving students access to great studying opportunities, but also the full spectrum of the Australian experience – be it surf beaches and koala forests, to cultural festivals and Melbourne’s famed café culture.
 In this regard, Deakin University, Australia, offers the perfect balance between high quality studies and a high quality lifestyle.

 Q: How does the education system in Australia provide an edge over the Indian education system?

 A: Studying in Australia in general – and at Deakin in particular – offers students access to facilities and educators of the absolute highest calibre.
 And the relaxed collaborative environment of Australian universities means that students reap the benefits of close interaction and personalised attention from academic staff.

 Australia also has a dynamic and constantly evolving education sector.
 Deakin University is a perfect example of the drive and commitment to quality that one finds in the best Australian institutions.
-Though a young university, Deakin is already ranked among the Top 3% of universities in the world, according to all of the major international university rankings (Times Higher Education, QS, and the ARWU).
+Though a young university, Deakin is already ranked among the top 3% of universities in the world, according to major international university rankings (Times Higher Education, QS, and the ARWU).